 Cartilage repair or transplantation: What treatments are available?

-Dr Radic performs most cartilage repair procedures arthroscopically.
+I perform most cartilage repair procedures arthroscopically.
 During arthroscopy, the joint is entered via two small incisions, approximately 1-2cm in length.
 The smaller cuts allow for a more rapid recovery, with less post-operative pain than traditional surgery.
-When treating large areas of damage, an ‘open’ technique may be required.
+When treating large areas of damage, an open technique may be required.

 Chondroplasty is performed arthroscopically, and describes smoothing irregular areas of cartilage or removing large flap tears which are causing mechanical obstruction.
-This is the simplest cartilage repair technique, but does not aid in regeneration of the cartilage surfaces.
+This is the simplest cartilage repair technique but does not aid regeneration of the cartilage surfaces.

 This procedure is performed arthroscopically.
 The goal of microfracture is to stimulate the growth of fibrocartilage in the defect, by creating a new blood supply to the area.
 During microfracture a sharp awl is used to make multiple holes in the joint surface, allowing bone marrow cells to stimulate fibrocartilage covering of the area.

-OATS procedure involves transferring healthy cartilage and subchondral bone from an area of the joint that does not bear wait, to the damaged area.
+OATS procedure involves transferring healthy cartilage and subchondral bone from an area of the joint that does not bear weight to the damaged area.
 It is ideal for lesions up to 20mm in size.
 The graft is taken as a ‘plug’ of cartilage with underlying bone, thereby maintaining the health of the joint surface.
-Dr Radic typically performs this procedure arthroscopically, although for some larger lesions an open approach may be required.
+I typically perform this procedure arthroscopically, although for some larger lesions an open approach may be required.

-If you are considering having cartilage repair and transplantation for your knee, make an appointment with Dr Radic to discuss your treatment options.
+If you are considering having cartilage repair and transplantation for your knee, please make an appointment to discuss your treatment options.